 On October 22.
-2019, at 14:00 Pilleriin Soodla will defend her theses „Newly HIV infected people in Estonia: estimation of incidence and transmitted drug resistance“, L. Puusepa 8, A. Linkberg's lecture hall.
+2019, Pilleriin Soodla defended her theses „Newly HIV infected people in Estonia: estimation of incidence and transmitted drug resistance“.

 On October 11, 2019, guest seminar by Dr. Augustas Pivoriūnas (Department of Stem Cell Biology at State Research Institute Centre for Innovative Medicine, Vilnius, Lithuania) "Extracellular vesicles as a new mode of intercellular communication and potent novel therapeutic tools against neurodegenerative diseases".